mzabrisk/kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
-Our client, Louise, is attempting raise money for her play *Fever* through a kickstarter campaign.
-We were approached to conduct an analysis of previous kickstarter campaigns to evaluate the liklihood of her reaching her fundraising goals, and to determine factors that may influence success of her fundraising campaign.
+Our client, Louise, is attempting raise money for her play, *Fever*, through a kickstarter campaign.
+We were approached to conduct an analysis of previous kickstarter campaigns to evaluate the likelihood of her reaching her fundraising goals, and to determine factors that may influence success of her fundraising campaign.

 ### Purpose
+Analyze previous kickstarter data to determine if there is a correlation with kickstarter success and campaign launch date or the goal fundraising amount.

 ## Analysis and Challenges